 Add SSH Key to User Portal

 Now that you have your SSH public key copied, navigate to your User Portal.
 Click the environment to which you would like to connect to get to the Overview page for that environment.
 Then click Git push from the left-hand navigation.

 Here, you will be able to add the public key to your User Portal.
 Paste the contents of your public key in the box and create a developer name, then click the Add Developer button.
-Please note: Your key will be effectively published approximately 30-45 minutes after saving.
+Please note: Your key will be typically be published approximately 20 minutes after saving, but may take as long as 45 minutes.
 In the meantime you will see an error if you try to connect to git in the following steps.

 Be sure to add the public key for all environments in your site for which you wish to use git.
 After you have added the key to one environment, you will see a banner when adding it to other environments indicating the key is already in use.
 Click yes in the banner to add the existing key to your other environment(s).

 Step 2: Download Production Site Content

 The next step is to download a copy of your site’s content to your local machine.
 If you already have a copy of your site on your local machine you wish to use instead, feel free to skip to Step 3.
 If you don’t already have a local copy, we recommend downloading a backup point from your User Portal to accomplish this step.

 Navigate to the Overview page for your environment in the User Portal.
 Select Backup points from the left-hand navigation.
 Now, select the backup point you wish to use as a starting point for your local repository from the list.
 Last, click Download ZIP and confirm which email address(es) should receive the email containing the backup point zip file.